-The Honors Seminar on Public Policy and Global Affairs offers Carolina undergraduates a unique learning, living, and internship opportunity in our nation’s capital.
-The seminar offers students first-hand engagement with the actors and organizations that influence domestic and global affairs in Washington, D.C.
-It aims to expose students to a range of public policies that influence U.S. economic prosperity, national security, and its role in the broader global community.
-Internship placements provide opportunities for students to apply academic learning, to derive new insights and questions for seminar discussion, and to work directly with substantive policy experts.
+The Honors Seminar on Public Policy and Global Affairs offers Carolina undergraduates of all majors and minors a unique learning, living, and internship opportunity in our nation’s capital.
+The seminar offers students first-hand engagement with the actors and organizations—across the public, private and non-profit sectors—that influence domestic and global affairs in Washington, D.C.
+It aims to expose students to a range of topics that focus on U.S. economic prosperity, national security, and the U.S. role in the broader global community.
+Internship placements provide opportunities for students to apply academic learning, to derive new insights and questions for seminar discussion, and to work directly with substantive experts.

-This seminar examines a range of domestic and global policy issues, including the federal budget, social policy, income inequality and policy, global development and poverty, foreign policy, national security and intelligence policy, universal education, environment and development, and others.
+This seminar examines a range of domestic and global policy challenges, including economic-well-being, income inequality and policy, foreign policy, national security and intelligence policy, global development and poverty, universal education, environment and development, and others.

 PLCY 352H: Seminar on Public Policy and Global Affairs

-Three (3) graded credit hours are awarded for satisfactory completion of the weekly morning seminar, which focuses on a study of domestic and global affairs within the U.S. policy-making process.
+Three (3) graded credit hours are awarded for satisfactory completion of the weekly morning seminar, which focuses on a study of domestic and global affairs within the U.S. political and policy-making process.

 HNRS 393: Internship in Public Policy and Global Affairs

-Six (6) graded credit hours are awarded for the successful completion of an internship program at a domestic or global affairs agency and organization.

-Students are expected to work four days per week following a program of work directed by a senior mentor at the host agency or organization.
+Six (6) graded credit hours are awarded for the successful completion of an internship program at a public, private or non-profit organization.
+Students are expected to work four days per week following a program of work directed by a mentor at the host organization.

 Students live in apartments in Washington DC.
 All townhouses or apartments are located in close proximity to metro stations.
 The apartments are fully furnished and include on-site laundry facilities, cable TV, and wireless internet access.
 Students share a room in an apartment building with multiple suites.